jensh11/assignment2/README.md

 - ex45 is my version of a game.

-- ex52 is a collection of the files needed to make my game from ex45 run in a browser.
+- ex52 is an edited version / collection of the files needed to make my game from ex45 run in a browser.

 *** Jens Hartmark, 2013 ***